kevinpt/opbasm/doc/rst/language.rst

 comparecy
 ~~~~~~~~~

 Compare two 8-bit values with carry.
 Available on PicoBlaze-6 only.
-This is the same as subtraction with carry without modifying the first operand.
+This is the same as subtraction with carry but without modifying the first operand.
 It extends comparison to support values larger than 8-bits.

 ===================================== ====================== ===============================
 Format                                Example                Result